datopian/datapipes/docs/op-csv.md

         tab-delimited.

     -H, --no-header-row
-        On parse, indicate that the first row of the data is not a header row.
+        On parse, indicate that the data does not contain a header row.
         On render, this switch is not valid and has no effect.

     -S, --skipinitialspace